 In a medium pot of boiling salted water, cook couscous for 4 minutes.
 Add green beans, and cook for another 2-3 minutes.
 Drain, and run under cold water until cool.

 Transfer green beans and couscous to a large bowl.
 Add cucumber, feta, pistachios, raisins, vinegar, and oil.
 Season with salt and pepper; toss to combine.
+Serve right away or chill in the refrigerator for an hour.

-Print this recipe (originally from Everyday Food)
+(originally from Everyday Food)